Rising-Stars-by-Sunshine/STATS201_Yiming_Research-Proposal/data/Readme.md

 Considering the completeness and real-time nature of the data, I downloaded new data for 2021-2022 from the World Bank (https://datacatalog.worldbank.org/search/dataset/0037712/World-Development-Indicators).

-I also wrote a code to scrape data for the EIA website, including gas consumption and prices in California, USA, because the data was downloaded directly from the website.
-You'll see it in the code.
+I also wrote a code to scrape data from Weibo, the data will include post texts, posting time, location, etc..
+It will be applied in the causal inference part, which can indicate public feelings on policy launching.

 ## Sample Data